Im-Rises/Chip8topia/README.md

 It can emulate the original Chip8, the SCHIP1.1, SCHIPC and Xo-Chip.
 Currently, no sound is implemented, but it is planned.

+Emulatated consoles:

+- [x] Chip8
+- [x] SCHIP1.1
+- [x] SCHIPC
+- [ ] Xo-Chip (not working at the moment)

 ## Screenshots

 ## TODO

 Major:

-- [ ] A lot of games since to not work, correct what's wrong (check Chip8, then SCHIP, then Xo-Chip)
-- [ ] Correct Xo-Chip Emulation and the integrated games not working for all of the chips
+- [ ] Correct Xo-Chip Emulation (ram size etc...)

-Minor:
+- [ ] Add audio
 - [-] Add in the cores an exit this clock when reaching an error or the EXIT opcode
 - [-] Add safe and unsafe code version (set the callback error in Core and Cpu, and Ppu, the call it on error)

+Minor:

 - [ ] Add a way to change the input keys
 - [ ] Add a background when no rom is loaded
-- [ ] Add audio
-- [ ] Add save states ? (if yes create a window with an image preview of the save state) add in File main bar section
-- [ ] Do a general optimization and cleanup of the code
+- [ ] Do a general optimization of the code
-- [ ] Inputs seems to be very slow, correct using update every frame... instead of event

 ## Documentation